Policy Details | |||

 If a customer cancels their booking after the 14-day cooling off period but less than 21 days before the course start date, there will be no refund.

-The College administers a Discretionary Student Support and Advanced Learner Loan Bursary fund for qualifying learners.
-Eligible support may be available for course fees (not available for Advanced learner Loans), equipment, travel, uniform and childcare costs.
+The College administers a Discretionary Learner Support and an Advanced Learner Loan Bursary fund for qualifying learners.
+Eligible support may be available for equipment, travel, uniform and childcare costs.
+In exceptional circumstances, the Discretionary Learner Support Fund may be able to assist with a contribution towards course fees.
 The fund has limited and finite resources.
+Bursary funds cannot assist with course fees for courses that are eligible for an Advanced Learn Loan.
 For more information, eligibility and how to apply please contact Student Services on 01206 712435 or email student.finance@colchester.ac.uk

 Colchester Institute aims to provide a welcoming environment in which all students and employees are encouraged to realise their full potential, where every individual is valued and offered equal opportunity to progress.